Cleaning & Organizing

 You use the same setting over and over

 Dishwashers are more high tech than ever—but most people still only use the “normal” setting for every wash.
 “With all the changes in water and energy usage that are taking place, consumers need to select different cycles depending on the types of dishes they’re doing and the type of clean they want,” Lucinda Ottusch, a consumer scientist at Whirlpool’s Institute of Home Science, told The Wall Street Journal.
 That means getting out the old instruction manual and figuring out the perfect setting for every type of wash, whether that’s large platters with caked-on leftovers or fragile wine glasses.
-Next, check out these 15 things you never knew your dishwasher could do.
+Your dishwasher can do a lot more than you might think; check out these things you never knew your dishwasher could do.